*** Chambers is now accepting pupillage applications through the Gateway.

 Please note the closing date is 9th February 2022: pupillagegateway.com/applicants

-If you are interested in training with one of the country’s leading chambers in criminal and regulatory law then a pupillage at 187 Fleet Street may be for you.
+If you are interested in training with one of the country’s leading chambers in criminal and regulatory law then a pupillage at 187 Chambers may be for you.

 Applications should be made through the Pupillage Gateway.

-187 Fleet Street offers two twelve month pupillages each year.
+187 Chambers offers two twelve month pupillages each year.
 We provide training and assessment for completion of both the non-practising period of pupillage (6 months), and completion of the practising period of pupillage (6 months) in accordance with the BSB Professional Statement Competencies and Bar Qualification Manual.